CambridgeUniversityPress/Interstellar-and-Intergalactic-Medium/Chapter5/README.md

 Note that to use these you must have updated versions of both ChiantiPy and the CHIANTI database installed before using them, and that some of the calculations can be very time-consuming as noted below.

-### Figure 5.6 - ionFrac_Calc.ipynb
+### Figure 5.6:
- * ionFrac_Calc.ipynb: uses ChiantiPy and CHIANTI to compute and plot the ion fractions of carbon and oxygen in-situ rather than reading pre-calculated data from external files.
+ * ionFrac_Calc.ipynb: Jupyter notebook to use ChiantiPy and CHIANTI to compute and plot the ion fractions of carbon and oxygen in-situ rather than reading pre-calculated data from external files.
 This calculation is relatively fast.
  * ionFrac_Table.ipynb: uses ChiantiPy and CHIANTI to compute the ion fraction of a given species then export the data as an ASCII multi-column table.
 A version of this notebook was used to create the pre-computed data files for the Figure 5.6 notebook above.

+### Figure 5.7:
+* cieCooling.py: standalone python program to compute a cooling curve with ChiantiPy and CHIANTI for gas in CIE at a given density and metallicity.
+Creates an ASCII multi-column table with the total cooling function and all of its components.
+The computation that created the solarCooling.txt file included above took about 2 hours on an 3.2GHz Core i5 iMac.

-### Figure 5.8 - cieSpec_Calc.ipynb
+### Figure 5.8:
-* cieSpec_Calc.ipynb: uses ChiantiPy and CHIANTI to compute the X-ray spectrum of gas in CIE and create an output ASCII text file with the spectrum and its components.
+* cieSpec_Calc.ipynb: Jupyter notebook to use ChiantiPy and CHIANTI to compute the X-ray spectrum of gas in CIE and create an output ASCII text file with the spectrum and its components.
 The calculation time can be many minutes.

 ## Revision History